Wigner representation for polarization-momentum hyperentanglement generated in parametric down conversion, and its application to complete Bell-state measurement: COMPLETE BSM IN THE WRHP

 In the same way, we have the following expression for the field amplitudes at the detectors $A_{2H}$, $A_{2V}$, $B_{2H}$ and $B_{2V}$:

 where: $V=A, B$, $\lambda'=H, V$; $m_1(A)=1$, $m_1(B)=0$; $m_2(A)=0$, $m_2(B)=1$.

-Now, using Eqs. (\ref{hyper16}) and (\ref{p12}), and taking into account that the ZPF inputs at the PBS's are uncorrelated with the signals and with each other, we shall consider the following cases:
+Now, using Eqs. (\ref{hyper16}) and (\ref{p12}), and taking into account that the ZPF inputs at the PBSs are uncorrelated with the signals and with each other, we shall consider the following cases:

 \begin{itemize} \item {\it Case I} ($x=a$, $y=b$) corresponds to the states $|\Psi^+\rangle \otimes |\psi^\pm\rangle$.
 After some easy algebra, we obtain:

 and